damienmorrison/blog/collections/_posts/2023-06-28-integrating-with-sitecore-consent-manager.md

 }, []);
 ```

-### Step 3: Handle the Click Events and call the endpoints
+### Handle the Click Events and call the endpoints

 Once an event has been triggered, we still need to determine if a consent choice has actually been made for statistics.
 A little bit of logic is required to handle the different choices.
 Ensure to read the documentation on which selection fires which event.